The-OpenROAD-Project/OpenROAD/src/ICeWall/doc/set_padring_options.md

 The -connect_by_abutment option is used to define the list of signals that are connected by abutment through the padring.
 The placement of breaker cells within the padring can result in these signals being split into a number of different nets.

-The -rdl_cover_file_name is used to specify the name of the file to contain the RDL routing for a flipchip design.

 ### Options

 | Option | Description |